laiduy98/cose-19/report/report.md

 ## Language status of the dataset

 During this project, we agreed to work only with english-written articles.
 That is why we made an analysis that you can see on an image below.
 As can be observed most of the articles are meeting the requirements.
-In addition to that, papers that do not respond to the criteria will be deleted in the preprocessing part.
+However, papers that do not respond to the criteria will be deleted in the preprocessing part.

 In order to detect english-written papers, we used a library called ```langdetect```.
 To speed up the language detecting process we used only first 50 words from a body text.
 The practice shows that this amount of words is enough for algorithm to understand if it's english language or not.